 Gelatin, also called gelatine, is a colorless, flavorless ingredient made from animal collagen.
-It’s made by boiling the tendons, ligaments, skin, or bones of cows or pigs.
-In food, it’s used in many gummy candies, marshmallows, fruit gelatins, and puddings.
-Several gummy candies — like Sour Patch Kids — are gelatin-free.
+Used in many gummy candies, marshmallows, fruit gelatins, and puddings, it’s made by boiling the tendons, ligaments, skin, or bones of cows or pigs.

-Bay Area food tech startup, Geltor, aims to replace animal gelatin.
-It created vegan gelatin by using bioengineering to introduce protein genes into yeast.
+Bay Area food tech startup Geltor aims to replace animal gelatin.
+It has created vegan gelatin by using bioengineering to introduce protein genes into yeast.
 The yeast is then placed in a fermentation tank and fed nutrients, resulting in a gelatin-like substance.

 Are Food Colors Vegan?